How is the procedure performed?

 The main benefit of the procedure is to relieve pain.
 This is will in turn allow an improvement in the function of the joint and ability to use the arm.
 More than 90% of patients achieve benefit from surgery.

 Pain - The shoulder may be painful for some days after surgery.
 This is usually managed by taking appropriate pain relieving medication and activity modification.
-It may be necessary to limit elevation of the arm to shoulder height for 3 - 4 weeks.
+It may be necessary to avoid use of the arm above shoulder height for 3 - 4 weeks.

 Swelling – During the procedure, the joint is distended with saline and this may lead to the shoulder remaining swollen for a day or two after surgery.

 Bleeding – A small amount of bleeding from the arthroscopy portal sites is not unusual and will usually settle after a day or two.